chanar/Platforms-with-App-Marketplaces/README.md

 This is a list of software and platforms that have a marketplace for third party extensions & integrations.
-Use these platforms to discover and sell your next SaaS product, just like [Preetam Nath](https://www.preetamnath.com/blog/shopify-micro-saas) and [Tyler Tringas](https://tylertringas.com/micro-saas-ebook/) did.
+Use these platforms to discover and distribute your next SaaS product, just like [Preetam Nath](https://www.preetamnath.com/blog/shopify-micro-saas) and [Tyler Tringas](https://tylertringas.com/micro-saas-ebook/) did.

 Many of these platforms also have thriving markets for freelance developers and consultants that can help companies implement their own extensions for the platform.
-Use this list to find a software platform to specialise in for your freelance business.
+Find a software platform to specialise in for your freelance business.

+What may be most interesting of all is what's not on the list.
+Software platforms, many of which include third party app marketplaces, are becoming an increasingly popular way to deliver business value.
+Industries not represented on the list could be ripe for disruption.

+## Contributing

+If you have any suggestions for a platform that should be on the list, feel free to open an issue or pull request.

 ## List